Skip to Content

 • What were the conditions of the road?

+Another avenue of defense is always the actual breath/blood test procedure, so all details are important.
 The actual place where you were pulled over and performed the field sobriety exercises may be helpful to your DUI case, so we will drive out and visit the scene to help us evaluate the criminal case and then be able to describe it to a jury.

 Our DUI lawyer in Jacksonville, FL, does everything possible to ensure your rights and freedoms are protected.
 Call (904) 615-8950 now to schedule your free initial DUI consultation.